AnjaliGujjar13/merchant_transaction_management_system/README.md

 ## The Merchant Transaction Management System
-is a web application built using Django.
+A web application built using Django.
 It helps merchants manage and track their transactions effectively.
 The system provides an easy-to-use interface for merchants to input transaction data, view reports, and manage their financial records.
 ## Features